tmd-lab/Interface_Hyper_Reduction_Study/README.md

 Some additional documentation will be provided here on how to utilize the hyper-reduction code.
 Some folders referenced here may not be publicly available.

+Further development is needed to separate methods for doing hyper reduction from specific examples made with edits here.

 # Steps to Generate Reduced Mesh